• Home

 The program has different parts which cover specific things:

-• Part A: This is insurance for inpatient hospital visits, hospice care, time in skilled nursing facilities, and even certain home health care.
+• Part A: This is insurance for inpatient hospital visits, hospice care, time in skilled nursing facilities, and even specific home health care.

 • Part B: This is medical insurance that covers some outpatient care, preventative services, medical supplies, and physician services.